conversationai/unintended-ml-bias-analysis/README.md

 The notebook `unintended_ml_bias/Evaluate Model.ipynb` provides an example of evaluating the performance of pre-trained models on an arbitrary dataset.

-These notebooks are written for Python 2.7.
-To run them:
+To run the Python notebooks:

 1. Install the requirements with
 ```